 If you would like to see a copy of the usage agreement, let us know and we will be happy to provide a sample.

 What exactly does “editing” a photo entail?

-This is truly a huge question, and hard to answer with words.
+This is truly a big question, and it’s hard to answer with words.
 It can mean increasing contrast, adjusting the white balance, changing color hues, removing pimples, slimming down unattractive body parts, opening closed eyes, erasing debris or distracting backgrounds, adding special effects like vignettes or sepia, etc. The possibilities are endless, and every single image requires something different.

 Furthermore, each image goes through two different rounds of editing.
 The first round of editing is where we make minor tweaks to the image to make it presentable for proofing.

 I love the look of the edited photos, but I want the digital negatives.
-Can I pay extra for you to retouch all of them?
+Can I pay for you to retouch all of them?